Seven Hills of Shimla: Inverarm Hill

-Inveram Hill holds one of the most important parts of the city.
-On the top of it Chaura Maidan area where State Museum, Bird Museum and Himachal Pradesh Vidhan Sabha is located.
-The height of the hill is 2,445 feet from the sea level.
-Glen forest is located in the bottom part of the hill, which covers half of the area of Annadale.
+Inverarm Hill is elevated at 2178.77 m holds one of the most important parts of the city.
+On the top of it Chaura Maidan area where Himachal State Museum and Bird Museum is located.
+Glen forest is located in the bottom part of the hill, which covers half of the areas near Annadale, which is one of the main neighbourhoods of Shimla.